cekose/portfolio/_posts/2002-09-03-speech-rec-notes.md

 <p style="text-align: center;"><b>Nyquist Sampling (f) = d</b>, where <b>d</b> is the highest frequency you wish to record <b>/ 2</b></p>

 Most important information in speech signals are the formants, which reside in the range 300Hz - 3500Hz.
 This means that the lower limit of the sampling rate will have to be between 7-8kHz.

+## Windowing

+A spoken sentence is a sequence of phonemes.
+Speech signals are therefore time-variant in character.
+To extract information from a speech signal, the signal must be split into sufficiently short segments, such that heuristically speaking, each segment contains only one phoneme.

+Another way to think of this is to extract segments which are short enough that the properties of the speech signal does not have time to change within that segment.

+Windowing a common method in signal processing.
+It is used to split the input signal into temporal segments.
+When windowing is applied to a signal the borders of the segment are visible as discontinuities.

+In other words a windowed segment will have borders that go to zero.
+Windowing does change the signal however, the change is designed such that its effects on the signal are minimised.

+There are two distinct applications of windowing with different requirements;

+1. Analysis
+2. Processing

+In analysis the aim is to extract information as accurately as possible.
+In processing in addition to extracting information we also require the ability to recreate the signal from a sequence of windows.

+A standard Hamming window is presented below.

+{% highlight python %}

+import numpy as np
+import matplotlib.pyplot as plt

+window = np.hamming(51)
+plt.plot(window)
+plt.title("Hamming Window")
+plt.ylabel("Ampliture")
+plt.xlabel("Sample")

+{% endhighlight %}

+    Text(0.5, 0, 'Sample')